 The academy's EVC is Mr Rupert Slack, Assistant Headteacher.
+The Deputy EVC (DEVC) is Mr Joe Allitt, Head of Geography.

 ROLE OF THE EVC

 The role of the EVC is as follows:

 - The EVC will be appointed by, and will act on behalf of the Headteacher. - The EVC should have practical experience in leading and managing a range of Educational Visits similar to those typically run by the academy. - The EVC will be the principal contact with the LA over planned visits by the academy. - The EVC will be involved in the planning and management of Educational Visits including adventure activities run by the academy. - The EVC should ensure that an appropriate academy policy is in place for Educational Visits and that this is updated as necessary. - The EVC will be required to attend training and up-date training where appropriate. - The EVC should ensure that DfE guidance; LA guidance, school policy and/or any other relevant documentation are readily available for access by staff. - The EVC is required to keep appropriate records of Educational Visits. - The EVC should seek advice from the LA, or any other personnel, where necessary.